Skip to Content

 Walking Lake Hayes Perimeter

-I find that walking Lake Hayes Loop Track is one of the most relaxing activities near Queenstown.
+I find that walking Lake Hayes Loop Track is so incredibly relaxing.
 The trail is well-maintained and not technical, making for a leisurely stroll.

 With that said, there is one incline on the side of the lake near Rutherford Road.
 Here, you’ll climb up a hill to a viewpoint overlooking Lake Hayes (picture under what to pack heading.)
 There is a bench here which makes for the perfect stop for a picnic!